babarrett/qmk_firmware/users/dennytom/chording_engine/README.md

 python3 parser.py keymap.json keymap.c
 ```

+The rest of the document explains how the whole thing works, if you want just want to dive in, take a look at my JSON files and read the "Supported keycodes" subsection.

 ## Features Overview

 The chording engine completely sidesteps QMK's key event processing.
 Most of QMK's features are reimplemented.
 A list with short description follow, examples and further details follow later in this README.